refcell/archon/README.md

 The `OP_BATCHER_SEQUENCER_GENESIS_HASH` is deprecated.
 And the `OP_BATCHER_MIN_L1_TX_SIZE_BYTES` is now calculated differently as described in [Gas Effeciency](#-Gas-Efficiency) section above.

+## FAQ

+> Why doesn't the op-batcher currently send multiple frames per transaction?

+The optimal strategy with respect to gas efficiency is to send exactly one large frame per transaction.
+This minimizes overhead while maximizing the amount of data per transaction, amortizing the fixed 21k gas costs of L1 transactions.

+We could even let a channel span multiple full transactions, to achieve an even higher compression ratio (using parameter `TargetNumFrames`), because the more data per compression buffer, the better it can overall compress.
+But there is a tradeoff here where channels would be posted less frequently to the data availability layer.
+Realistically the gains are probably little here, so having one full frame per transaction is our best empirical guess for balancing gas efficient with UX (user experience).

+> **Note**
+>
+> The protocol still allows to have multiple frames per batcher tx to allow for future optimizations like
+>
+> - If there's a small leftover frame, we can actually start a new channel and construct a transaction with both the leftover frame and the next channels first frame.
+This is a _greedy_ approach at filling up transactions in order to amortize the fixed gas costs of L1 transactions.
+> - If we build multiple channels in parallel, we can submit multiple frames in a single transaction.

 ## Contributing

 All contributions are welcome.
 Before opening a PR, please submit an issue detailing the bug or feature.
 When opening a PR, please ensure that your contribution builds on the nightly rust toolchain, has been linted with `cargo fmt`, and contains tests when applicable.